-The IMAGINE 2020 Fund will provide up to $5,000 in funding support for new, creative and innovative programs inspired by one or more of the seven vision elements outlined in the cultural plan and that further develops Denver’s creative landscape.
-Eligible applicants can apply for programs that are new or in development since the launch of the IMAGINE 2020 Cultural Plan (Spring 2014).
+The IMAGINE 2020 Fund will provide up to $7,500 in funding support for new, creative and innovative programs inspired by one or more of the seven vision elements outlined in the cultural plan that further develop Denver’s creative landscape.
+Eligible applicants can apply for programs that are new or have been in development since the launch of the IMAGINE 2020 Cultural Plan (Spring 2014).

 Funding and Implementation: September 2018 - December 2019